flowagentnu/1rel-documentation/docs/JSON/json-actions.md

 3. **Conditional Relate**:
    - The third action checks another condition (`user.status = active`).
    - If the user status is active, a `relate` operation is performed to define or update relationships between data items.
-   - `breakAfter` is set to `false`, indicating that further actions would continue if they existed.
+   - There are no further actions, so `breakAfter` doesn't need to be specified.

 ### Considerations for `breakAfter`